kobiso/kobiso.github.io/_posts/research/2018-02-20-research-hide-and-seek.md

   - Applied thresholding on the map to obtain the start and end times for the action class.

 # Experiments
+## Datasets and Evaluation Metrics
+- **Experiment of Object Localization**
+  - Used *ILSVRC 2016* dataset
+  - Used three evaluation metrics to measure performance:
+  1. Top-1 localization accuracy (*Top-1 Loc*): fraction of images for which the predicted class with the highest probability is the same as the ground-truth class and the predicted bounding box for the class has more than 50% Intersection over Union (IoU) with the ground-truth box.
+  2. Localization accuracy with known ground-truth class (*GT-known Loc*): fraction of images for which the predicted bounding box for the ground-truth class has more than 50% IoU with the ground-truth box.
+  3. Classification accuracy (*Top-1 Clas*): measure the impact of Hide-and-Seek on image classification performance

+- **Experiemnt of Action Localization**
+  - Used *THUMOS 2014* dataset
+  - For evaluation, computed mean average precision (mAP), and consider a prediction to be correct if it has IoU > $$\theta$$ with ground-truth.

+## Implementation Details
+- **Models for Object Localization**
+  - Used AlexNet-GAP and GoogLeNet-GAP
+  - For both AlexNet-GAP and GoogLeNet-GAP, the output of the last conv layer goes to a global average pooling (GAP) layer, followed by a softmax layer for classification.

+- For **action localization**, the authors compute C3D fc7 features using a model pre-trained on Sports 1 million.

 # References
 - Paper: Hide-and-Seek: Forcing a Network to be Meticulous for Weakly-supervised Object and Action Localization [[Link](https://arxiv.org/abs/1704.04232)]